 Video of the Day

 A kettlebell group session could involve swings, squats, plank rows and figure eights, provided there is enough room for everyone to move about safely.
-When you stick to one type of equipment and have all the participants doing the same exercise, the trainer can instruct the group as a whole about proper form.
-He can then walk around as clients execute the exercise to help each individual workout more effectively.
+When a trainer sticks to one type of equipment and has all the participants doing the same exercise, she can instruct the group as a whole on proper form.
+She can then walk around as clients execute the exercise to help each individual work out more effectively.

 For example, a trainer might focus on lunges and step-ups in a group for ski conditioning to prepare the quadriceps for the eccentric, concentric and isometric demands that skiing puts on this muscle group.
-In a golf training group, the trainer emphasizes rotation and shoulder exercises to provide the clients with more power and finesse for swinging the club.
+In a golf training group, the trainer emphasizes core rotation and shoulder exercises to provide the clients with more power and finesse for swinging the club.

-For example, a weight-loss group may emphasize compound exercises that keep the heart rate elevated and that burn maximum calories.
-These could include chest presses, barbell squats and pull-ups.
+For example, a weight-loss group may emphasize compound exercises that keep the heart rate elevated and burn maximum calories.
+These could include push-ups, pull-ups and squats.
 A senior group might emphasize coordination, balance and fine motor skill development, with moves such as low step-ups, one-legged toe touches and ball passes.